rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 ./build.sh
 ```

-Wait 'til it's done, and move on to the next step.
+Wait until it's done, and move on to the next step.

 ## Step 03: Create the `db-tools` Container Image